gismondichris/gismondichris.github.io/_projects/database_erd_design.md

 All the items and actions related to an inventory were modelled in the design I submitted.
 Some of the items included:
-- standard type
+- Standard type
-- vendor
+- Vendor
-- manufacturer
+- Manufacturer
-- expiration dates
+- Expiration dates
-- hazards
+- Hazards

 There were plans to implement the database and then use Power Apps to create the front-end for users.
-Unfortunately, there was a change in leadership in the IT side and the project was abandoned.
+Unfortunately, there was a change in leadership on the IT side and the project was abandoned.
 I did however, get to complete and submit the ERD design.